Common yellowthroat: Migration

 Routes of migration vary based on the season and location of common yellowthroats.
 During fall migration, from August to October, common yellowthroats in Canada, Western, Eastern, and Central U.S., and regions outside of the United States all have unique migration routes.
 When migrating in the fall months, all adults and immature individuals tend to arrive at their migration destinations around the same time.
 Migration differences in timing and routes are also seen during the spring months from early February to late May in these same groups across the United States, Canada, and other areas.
 However, males generally arrive at their destination site before the females during the spring migration months.
 During both fall and spring migration, many birds take time to rest during a stopover period.
 Some individuals stay at their stopover destinations for several weeks or months while others spend only a few days resting before they continue on in their migration patterns to their final destination.

 One place of study on common yellowthroat migration that is unique and worth noting is Appledore Island, Maine.
 Common yellowthroats here typically migrate to this island during the spring months displaying distinct patterns of movement and stopover ecology.
-Analysis of the common yellowthroat spring migration from April to June was observed by researchers from the Department of Biology at Canisius College in Buffalo, New York, to determine patterns of migration and time spent resting on the island before continuing on their journey.
+Analysis of common yellowthroat spring migration from April to June was observed to determine patterns of migration and time spent resting on the island before continuing on their journey.
 Birds returning for more than the second time arrive earlier than birds migrating to the island for their first time.
 Every year, males tend to arrive on the island an average of five days earlier than females weighing more than the females upon arrival.
 One possible explanation for the early arrival of males to this island is the ability of males to set up territories before the females arrive.
 This could give them better access to resources and a higher likelihood of finding a female.
 However, both sexes spend about a week on the island before leaving.

 Migration of common yellowthroats in Florida has also been extensively studied.
 In Florida, the common yellowthroat can be found more often in the southern peninsular region rather than the northern panhandle region closer to the mainland of the United States.
 Peak migration times of the birds in this region are during the last week of September through the second week of October.
 Not as much is known about spring migration in Florida, but the patterns appear similar to that of the autumn migration.

-Future studies are needed to understand specific migration patterns of common yellowthroats in other parts of the United States.